 Best Capital One Credit Cards

-If you are looking for tight rewards and don't want to be tied down by a specific travel brand, this card is perfect.
+If you are looking for tight rewards and don't want to be tied down by a specific travel brand, the Venture Rewards is perfect.
 As one of the best credit cards for travel rewards, it's worth your while if you do a fair amount of traveling, even with a $95 annual fee after the first year.

 While the Venture Rewards card now have airline partners, the 2:1.5 transfer ratio is less than that of the Chase Sapphire Preferred Card's partners, which can be 1:1.